APPROACHES

 Constellations Work

-Depending on the session, simple Constellating exercises as well as brief or full processes can involve table top or floor work with papers, felts or other objects, working in the 'mind's eye', use of an online 'app' with moveable shapes or people in a group workshop space.
+Depending on the session, simple Constellating exercises as well as brief or full processes can involve table top or floor work with papers, felts or other objects, working in the 'mind's eye', use of an online 'app' with moveable shapes or other people in a group workshop space.

 Slow Mindful Yoga